accentsystems/iBKS-SDK-Android/README.md

-# iBKSLibrarySample
+# iBKS-SDK

-Sample app of the new iBeacon and Eddystone library (under development)
+Documentation and sample app of the new iBeacon and Eddystone Android SDK for iBKS developed by Accent Systems (under development)